paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

         });
     });
     ```
- - There are no tests that try to set `monthName` to an invalid month name.
+ - There are no tests that attempt setting `monthName` to an invalid month name.
 We can add some to the `describe("setter", ...)` section:

     ```javascript
     it("throws an error on attempt to set property `monthName` to an invalid value", function () {